neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 The server uses Flask to create an app with the DeepSparse Engine hosting a compiled Hugging Face transformer model.
-The client can make requests into the server returning object detection results for given images.
+The client can make requests into the server returning inference results for given inputs.

 ### Server